getlago/lago-docs/docs/guide/05_plans/subscription.md

 | Plan B (monthly) | $60     | $60     | $60     | $60     | (...) | $60      |
 | Plan C (yearly)  | $500    | -       | -       | -       | (...) | $500     |
 | Total invoice    | $600    | $100    | $100    | $100    | (...) | $600     |

+It is possible to link to the same customer subscriptions that are based on different billing cycles (e.g. a subscription based on calendar dates and another based on the anniversary date).

 In addition to this, please note that **coupons apply to all subscriptions**.